When troubleshooting an issue with Echo360 Support, it is often helpful to provide a HAR file from your browser.

 What Is a HAR File?

 HAR stands for HTTP Archive Format and is a JSON archive file that stores session communication data between the client (your browser) and the server (the Echo360 platform).
-The extension of the HAR file format is .har
+The extension of the HAR file format is .har.
+It is used to save information about all web requests made in the current browser tab.

 Why Do We Need It?

-When there is a problem with requests from our products, it is helpful for us to know what requests were being made and whether or not they were fulfilled.
+When there is a problem with requests for our products, it is helpful for us to know which requests were made and whether they were fulfilled.
 The HAR file alerts us to any potential breakdowns that may have occurred, either in the request or during the presentation of the requested information.

 Generate a HAR File From Chrome